kiordev/Project-Psycho/README.md

-# Desktop Application for Psychiatric Disorder Diagnosis
+# Desktop Application for registration and storage of patient data

 **Abstract**
 A desktop application for specialized doctors in the field of psychiatry and medical psychology, for registration and storage of patient data with additional encryption and support for artificial intelligence.